|

 crispy, crunchy, and perfectly fried souther fried pickle chips with a side of ranch dip

-Southern Fried Pickle Chips Recipe FAQ:
+Southern Fried Pickle FAQ:

-Q: Can I use other types of pickles?
+• Can I use other types of pickles?

-Q: Can the pickles be baked instead of fried?
+• Can the pickles be baked instead of fried?

-Q: What kind of ranch is best?
+• What kind of ranch is best?

-A: Our favorite ranch has been Toby’s Ranch for many years now.
+• Our favorite ranch has been Toby’s Ranch for many years now.
 It tastes like homemade ranch!
 Making a homemade ranch for these pickle chips is next level!
 It can be made 2-3 days in advance so it’s ready to go as soon as the pickles are fried.

-Q: What kind of oil is best for frying and how much do I need?
+• What kind of oil is best for frying and how much do I need?

-A: When frying food, a neutral oil is recommended so it will not smoke (like olive oil, for example).
+• When frying food, a neutral oil is recommended so it will not smoke (like olive oil, for example).
 Avocado oil the most commonly used one in my kitchen.
 Other common ones are: canola, vegetable, grape seed, sunflower, safflower, and coconut oil.

 If you make these Souther Fried Pickle Chips, be sure to leave a comment and/or give this recipe a rating!
 I’d love to hear what you think about it, or better yet, see what you’re cooking!
-Tag me on IG, @fettysfoodblog with your creation.
+Tag me @fettysfoodblog with your creation.

 Southern Fried Pickle Chips